AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 It's better to use a line chart if your category labels are textual and if they represent evenly spaced values such as months, quarters, or fiscal years.

-Displayed with or without markers to indicate individual data values, line charts are useful to show trends over time or ordered categories, especially when there are many data points and the order in which they are presented is important.
-If there are many categories or the values are approximate, you should use a line chart without markers.
+Displayed with or without markers to indicate individual data values, line charts are good at showing trends over the ordered categories, especially when there are a lot of data points and the categories' order is important.
+If there are many categories or the values are approximate, it's better to use a line chart without markers.

-Displayed with or without markers to indicate individual data values, stacked line charts are useful to show the trend of the contribution of each value over time or ordered categories.
-If there are many categories or the values are approximate, you should use a stacked line chart without markers.

-**Tip:** For a better presentation of this type of data, you may want to consider using a [stacked area](Stacked_Area-SplineArea_Charts) chart instead.

-100% stacked line and 100% stacked line with markers Displayed with or without markers to indicate individual data values, 100% stacked line charts are useful to show the trend of the percentage each value contributes over time or ordered categories.
-If there are many categories or the values are approximate, you should use a [100% stacked line chart](Percent_Stacked_Area-SplineArea_Charts) without markers.

-**Tip:** For a better presentation of this type of data, you may want to consider using a 100% stacked area chart instead.

 ## Chart

-Depending on data model and the visualization purpose the line chart may contain single series or multi series.
+Depending on data model and the visualization purpose the line chart may contain single or multiple series.

 ### Single Series Line Chart

-Let's see single-series line chart created using the following data - sales of ACME Corp. through several months in one year:
+Let's look at the single-series line chart created using the following data - sales of ACME Corp. through several months of a year:

 <table width="287" border="1" class="dtTABLE">
 <tbody><tr>